Special Academic Programs & Academic Accommodations

 ►Students with disabilities

-The Preventive Medicine Service (SCMPPS) and the Handiversité Service work closely together to support students in successfully completing their studies at UM.
+The Preventive Medicine Service (SCMPPS) and the Handiversité Service work closely together to support students in successfully completing their academic programs at UM.

-Working in tandem to fulfill their respective roles, they serve as your primary points of contact to provide you with information, assess your situation, recommend appropriate accommodations as feasible, and monitor their implementation within your department.
+Their roles complement one another, and they serve as your primary points of contact to provide you with information, assess your situation, recommend appropriate accommodations as feasible, and monitor their implementation within your unit.

 Do you need accommodations for your studies and/or exams and entrance exams?

-- On the registration form, fill in the section entitled "declare a disability."
+- On the registration form, fill out the section titled “Declare a Disability.”

-- As soon as you complete your registration or re-registration, go to your digital workspace and click on the "Handy" tab to submit your request: online form
+- As soon as you complete your administrative registration or re-registration, go to your digital learning platform (ENT) and click the “Handy” tab to submit your request: online form

-- Please contactthe Occupational Health Service(SCMPPS) andthe Handiversité program.
+- Please contactthe Occupational Health Service(SCMPPS) andthe Handiversité service.

 WARNING

-All requests for accommodations for exams and/or coursework must be submitted by November 30 of each academic year via the Handy app.
+All requests for accommodations for exams and/or coursework must be submitted each academic year by November 30 via the Handy app.

-Those who have not yet submitted an application may still do so for thesecond semester by March1 of the current year.
+Those who have not yet submitted an application may, however, do so for thesecond semester by March1 of the current year.

-Handiversité is a permanent office dedicated to welcoming and supporting students and staff with disabilities.
+Handiversité is a permanent organization dedicated to welcoming and supporting students and staff with disabilities.

-This office is represented within each department of the University of Montpellier through disability liaisons.
+This organization is present within each unit of the University of Montpellier through disability liaisons.

 ► Contacts within the Faculty of Law and Political Science